I. Man as Potentiality

 GLOSS α: Potentiality cannot itself contain anything actual whatsoever: actuality only arises as a fulfillment of a potentiality, as a potentiality’s completion.
 Hence, insofar as the form of man is potentiality, this form cannot attain any definite content.
 Happiness, for man, therefore cannot be gained by achieving whatever goal, but only through the very act of achieving, and therefore through his existence as such (one might fancy that if man were a painting, he would be a work of abstract expressionism).
 This is the main contribution made by the German school of existentialism.

 GLOSS β: It was Jean-Paul Sartre who originally misinterpreted the pronouncements of German existentialism.
 Existence does not precede essence, as if, in the process of living, of being-there, one is eventually to reach some essential finality at which point they could finally rest in perfection.
-Rather, as Martin Heidegger has noted in Being and Time, Das ‘Wesen’ des Daseins liegt in seiner Existenz: the essence of being-there lies in existence itself.
+Rather, as Martin Heidegger has noted in Being and Time, Das ‘Wesen’ des Daseins liegt in seiner Existenz, which should be properly rendered as: the 'essence' of a being-which-is-there lies in its ek-sistence.
 And insofar as man’s ontological modality is being-there, the essence of his way of being is his very act of existing (this latter statement says so much while appearing to say so little).
 His essence is always already grasped, yet eternally out of reach.
 This is man’s peculiar curse and his only chance for experiencing real joy.

 III.
 Man as God